jizusun/jizusun.github.io/_posts/2018-07-21-word-of-the-day.md

 - TOC
 {:toc}

+### 2018-08-08: instinctive
+- instinctive: doing or being a specified thing apparently naturally or automatically; done without conscious thought. for example, protecting her own children is an instinctive reaction of a mother, and blinking is a an instinctive reaction of everyone
+- Synonym: spontaneous, impulsive, instinctive, automatic, mechanical, (intuitive, natural), see more at <https://www.merriam-webster.com/dictionary/instinctive>
+- noun: instinct.
+1) a natural or inherent aptitude, impulse, or capacity.
+For example, "his instinct for making the most of his chances", "instinct told her not to ask the question"
+- instigate ??
+- Origin: Latin , from in- ‘towards’ + stinguere ‘to prick’. (刺，扎)
+- Everyone talked a little louder than natural in an instinctive desire to make the party go, and there was a great deal of noise in the room. 每个人都想叫宴会热闹一些，所以谈话的嗓门都比平常高了许多，屋子里一片喧哗。

 ### 2018-08-06: disparagingly

 - disparaging(adj.): expressing the opinion that something is of little worth, derogatory 贬义的: a derogatory term/a disparaging term